yesdavid/Osseous_Barbed_Points_2D_GMM/README.md

-## Research compendium for 'A 2D geometric morphometric assessment of chrono-cultural trends in the barbed points of the European Final Palaeolithic and Early Mesolithic'
+## Research compendium for 'A 2D geometric morphometric assessment of chrono-cultural trends in osseous barbed points of the European Final Palaeolithic and Early Mesolithic'

 ### Compendium DOI:

 [![DOI](https://zenodo.org/badge/DOI/.svg)](https://doi.org/)

 The files at the URL above will generate the results as found in the publication.
-The files hosted at <https://github.com/yesdavid/Tsirintoulaki_et_al_Barbed_Points> are the development versions and may have changed since the paper was published.
+The files hosted at <https://github.com/yesdavid/Osseous_Barbed_Points_2D_GMM> are the development versions and may have changed since the paper was published.

 ### Maintainer of this repository: